Newspaper Article – Clan Celebrates 90 Years

 The boys still wear this tartan today.

-Records show “it took Caledonian Society members until 1933 to reorganised things after the earthquake – including a change of name and meeting place.”
+Records show “it took Caledonian Society members until 1933 to reorganise things after the earthquake – including a change of name and meeting place.”
 It was then the society started meeting at Port Ahuriri and the name was altered to the Port Ahuriri Caledonian Society.

 The society’s numbers grew rapidly until the Second World War broke out when most of the men were called up.

-For most of the war years, Chief Willie McDonald was the only man left to run functions and for the first-time women were allowed to hold office.
+For most of the war years, Chief Willie McDonald was the only man left to run functions and for the first time women were allowed to hold office.

 Hard times